dafny-lang/dafny/docs/DafnyRef/Types.md

 Declarations within a class all begin with keywords and do not end with semicolons.

-The ``ClassMemberDecl`` parameter `moduleLevelDecl` will be true if the member declaration is at the top level or directly within a module declaration.
-It will be false for ``ClassMemberDecl``s that are part of a class or trait declaration.
-If `moduleLevelDecl` is true ``FieldDecl``s are not allowed.

 A _class_ `C` is a reference type declared as follows:
 <!-- %no-check -->